leshikus/longwar/README.md

 Thinking how to implement a slower yet interesting start.
 Planning to ship new releases for each HotA editor release.

 # Testing
 Subterranean gate.
 Underworld connectivity.
 Map validation.
 Interesting hero availability.
+Well.
 GoSolo.